2snufkin/italy/northern-italy-suggestions.md

 Would you like me to provide more specific details about any part of the itinerary or adjust it based on particular interests?

-#Suggestion 4: Perplexity AI | Bellagio
+# Suggestion 4: Bellagio | Perplexity AI

 ## Day 1 (May 18): Arrival in Milan and Lake Como